alexdiaz2/cruisebound/README.md

 Before running the project you should create a new PostgreSQL database.
 You should modify the applications.properties file with the parameters you used to create the database.
-As you can see I used the sailings database with the "postgres" user and the "toor" password
+The default configuration uses the "sailings" database with the "postgres" user and the "toor" password

 - spring.datasource.url=jdbc:postgresql://localhost:5432/sailings
 - spring.datasource.username=postgres